 - Notebook pages in this PDF: 8 pages, scanned blue-ink notebook format.

-The chapter turns the regrouped financial statements into ratios that read a firm's liquidity, solvency, efficiency, and earning power.
-These notes keep all twenty-two formulae on one foldable spread.
+The chapter turns financial statements into ratios measuring liquidity, solvency, efficiency, and earning power.
+These notes keep all 22 formulae on one foldable spread, curated against the last five years of CBSE papers.

 Also Check: